Arshiya0x7/GQLFuzzer/README.md

 ## Contribution

 We welcome contributions to improve this tool!
-Some potential enhancements:

-    Add support for mutations and subscriptions

-    Implement rate limiting handling

-    Add proxy support

-    Improve wordlist generation

-    Add more sophisticated error detection

-To contribute:

-    Fork the repository

-    Create your feature branch

-    Commit your changes

-    Push to the branch

-    Open a pull request